larsks/blog.oddbit.com-posts/2013-08-05-interrupts-on-the-pi.md

+---
+layout: post
-Title: Interrupts on the PiFace
+title: Interrupts on the PiFace
-Date: 2013-08-05
+date: 2013-08-05
-Tags: raspberrypi,python,piface
+tags: raspberrypi,python,piface
+---

 I recently acquired both a [Raspberry Pi][] and a [PiFace][] IO board.
 I had a rough time finding examples of how to read the input ports via